 How to talk about the novel coronavirus with your kids

 There’s a lot of information to stay on top of when it comes to coronavirus disease 2019 (COVID-19).
-That’s why it’s important to assess what your kids already know about the virus instead of launching into what can be an overwhelming amount of information.
-A great place to start may be asking what they know about the coronavirus and how they’re feeling.
-What they’ve heard, the accuracy of the information, and how that has informed their feelings and fears around the situation are all going to shape the conversation that happens.
+It’s helpful to assess what your kids have already heard about the virus.
+A great place to start may be asking what they know and how they’re feeling.
+What they’ve heard, the accuracy of the information, and how that has influenced their feelings and fears will shape the conversation that happens.

 It’s important that you don’t dismiss their fears, even if they’re based on incorrect information.
-Recognize your child’s fear, then provide the real information if they’re ready for it.
-If they are too scared, it may not be the right time to talk about the virus but rather their fear.
-You can come back to discussing the novel coronavirus when they’re feeling more secure and less scared.
+Recognize and address your child’s fear, then provide the real information if they’re ready for it.
+If they’re not ready to hear all the details, you can always come back to discussing the novel coronavirus when they’re feeling more secure and less scared.

 Proper hand hygiene is recommended as one of the first lines of defense against the virus.
 Talk with your kids about why handwashing is important, when they should do it, and how to do it properly.
-Giving them instructions they can relate to, such as telling them to wash their hands while singing “Happy Birthday” twice instead of saying 20 seconds, can also help them understand and apply the information (When and How to Wash Your Hands, 2019).
+Giving them instructions they can relate to, such as telling them to wash their hands while singing “Happy Birthday” twice (instead of saying 20 seconds), can also help them understand and apply the information (CDC, 2021a).

 How to talk about the novel coronavirus with coworkers, bosses, or employees

 As more and more people get vaccinated, companies are working on new guidelines for handling COVID-19.
 The Centers for Disease Control and Prevention (CDC) has suggested guidelines for businesses and employers so that they can implement strategies quickly and effectively.
-This requires open communication from all areas of the business.
+This requires open communication from all areas of the business (CDC, 2021b).